w3c/wai-arrm/content/decision-tree.md

 **QA Testing as a Contributor**

 Many teams will view QA Testers as obvious Contributors on every requirement since they are so deeply involved with all aspects of validating the deliverable.
 However, if the details affecting accessibility are fully covered with other stakeholders in the lifecycle, they are likely to simply be identified as an additional step in the process, beyond the scope of the roles and responsibility mapping.
-QA Testers are likely to still be identified as Contributors when it comes to testing tool capabilities, testing protocols and methodologies, or changes to the details needed by the QA tester to complete the tests.
+QA Testers are likely to still be identified as Contributors when it comes to testing tool capabilities, testing protocols and methodologies, or changes to the details needed by the QA Tester to complete the tests.